assembl/assembl/doc/analytics/event_definitions.md

     - Description: Fired when a 'view entire conversation' is clicked on a message in non-threaded views

   ASSEMBL_USER_CLICK_LOGIN:
-    - Category: LOGIN
+    - Category: LOGIN, REGISTER
     - Action: ONBOARDING
-    - (Name if Code): EMAIL_LOGIN
+    - (Name if Code): EMAIL_LOGIN, USER_REGISTER
-    - Description: Fired when a user clicks 'log in' using their Assembl email and password
+    - Description: Fired when a user clicks 'log in' using their Assembl email and password, or after registering for an Assembl account using their email and desired password

   FACEBOOK_USER_CLICK_LOGIN:
     - Category: LOGIN